 » Compare: Term life insurance quotes

 These policy add-ons are referred to as riders.
-Riders vary by insurance company and by policy, as do their workings and costs.
-Adding riders may increase your premiums so be sure to determine if the extra coverage is worth the cost.
-There are many riders available across the industry, but we will focus on the most common.
+Riders vary by insurance company and by policy, as do their costs.

-A great feature of life insurance is the ability to customize it for your particular situation and lifestyle.
+A great feature of convertible term life insurance is the ability to customize it for your particular situation and lifestyle with policy riders.

 Term Conversion Rider

-A term conversion rider allows you to convert your term life insurance policy to a permanent policy without having to go through underwriting or take a medical exam.
-A term policy may have been perfect for you when you were younger, but as you age a permanent policy may fit your situation better.
+A term conversion rider allows you to convert your term life insurance policy to a permanent policy without having to go through underwriting or take another medical exam.
+A term policy may have been perfect for you when you were younger, but as you age, a permanent policy may fit your situation better.

 This rider is built into most life insurance policies and is extremely beneficial if you happen to run into health issues as you age.
-Having the ability of converting your term policy to a permanent policy could mean the difference between having a term policy that runs out or one that could be converted with a claim being paid.
+Having the ability to convert your term policy to a permanent policy could mean the difference between having a term policy that runs out or one that could be converted with a claim being paid.

 Disability Income Rider